How to Use Google Ratings as a Sales Prospecting Signal for Local Businesses

 Sales reps selling to local businesses all do the same thing.
 Google "HVAC companies Nashville."
 Click through results one by one.
 Check the rating.
 Copy the name, phone number, and address into a spreadsheet.
 Move to the next metro.
 Repeat every week.
 SPOTIO's 2026 State of Field Sales Survey found that 33% of field sales teams still aren't using AI at all, and reps continue spending 70% of their time on non-selling activities.
 Almost half of that time is just finding someone to call.

-What prospecting actually looks like when you sell to local businesses
+What sales prospecting looks like when you sell to local businesses

 If you're an SDR at a vertical SaaS company selling field service management, reputation management, or scheduling software, your target customers are HVAC contractors, plumbers, electricians, and similar local service businesses.
 Your territory might cover a dozen metros.